aoresnik/babysitter-prototype/babysitter-server-prototype/README.md

 # babysitter-server-prototype

+To generate openapi.yaml, run quarkusBuild of quarkus plugin.

+NOTE: it seems that you need to manually run clean or remove build/generated/openapi.yaml to get it to regenerate.

+## Quarkus

 This project uses Quarkus, the Supersonic Subatomic Java Framework.

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .